How to Improve Your CRS Score from 450 to Competitive Without Canadian Experience

 The four pathways are not mutually exclusive — they are most effective pursued simultaneously.
 The recommended sequence for a South African at CRS 450–470:

-Immediately: Initiate the SAQA verification (12–20 working weeks) — this must start now regardless of which pathway you pursue, because the SAQA-WES pipeline is the prerequisite for your Express Entry profile's education claim.
+Immediately: Initiate the SAQA verification (official target: 90 calendar days) — this must start now regardless of which pathway you pursue, because the SAQA-WES pipeline is the prerequisite for your Express Entry profile's education claim.

 Within 4 weeks: Re-sit IELTS if any band is below 7.0.
 Target CLB 9 across all bands.

-Within 6 weeks: Assess your NOC code against AAIP, OINP, and BC PNP draw histories.
-If your occupation aligns with Alberta healthcare, technology, or engineering streams, initiate the AAIP notification-of-interest process.
+Within 6 weeks: Assess your NOC code against current AAIP, OINP, and BC PNP requirements.
+If your occupation aligns with an Alberta priority pathway, review its current EOI and job-offer requirements before taking action.

 Within 3 months: Assess French language feasibility.
 If you have any prior French base, begin TEF Canada preparation.
 If French is a stretch over a 12-month horizon, focus fully on PNP targeting.